Felice Centofanti: Television

-In 2005, he left the football world for the television, when he was invited to join the hit Italian show Striscia la notizia.

-Centofanti gained fame for his antics on the television screen, rather than his work on the pitch.
-He appears on the popular Italian television show Striscia la Notizia, where he makes skits and jokes with football players.
-Some of his targets include football stars Luca Toni, Francesco Totti, Clarence Seedorf, Alessandro Del Piero, and many more.
-Usually, in the skit, the player has a life or football related problem, and Centofanti magically appears to help them out.
+In 2005, Centofanti left the football world for the television, when he was invited to join the hit Italian show Striscia la notizia.
+He gained more fame for his antics on the television screen, rather than his work on the pitch.
+On Striscia la Notizia, he made skits and jokes with football players.
+Some of his targets included football stars Luca Toni, Francesco Totti, Clarence Seedorf, Alessandro Del Piero, and many more.
+Usually, in the skit, the player had a life or football related problem, and Centofanti magically appeared to help them out.